Ahoy.ai is a robot that can plan your schedule in Slack

 TechCrunch’s Original Content battles evil alongside Amazon’s new version of ‘The Tick’

 Ahoy, mateys!
-A Columbus company called Ahoy.ai aims to schedule yer deck swabbing sessions with just one arrrrrmail or Slack.
+A Columbus, Ohio-based company called Ahoy.ai aims to schedule yer deck swabbing sessions with just one arrrrrmail or Slack.

 Ahoy is the brainchild of Jesse Rowe and Alex Ogorek.
 Rowe is a senior at OSU and this is his first company.
 He has raised $14,000 from a small fund in Ohio and is looking to expand his idea.